jensjns/jensnilsson/wordpress/wp-content/plugins/unsplash-stock-photo-library/README.txt

 3. Unsplash images in a lightbox on your post edit/new/post pages.

 == Changelog ==

+= 1.1.3 =
+* UPDATE - Unsplash WP is not longer support and is now Instant Images - https://wordpress.org/plugins/instant-images/.

 = 1.1.2 =
 * Security update - adding admin verification for image uploads.